Back to top

 2. Night Sweats

 Night sweats are episodes of excessive sweating during sleep, related to a decrease in oestrogen.
 They can disrupt sleep significantly, sometimes necessitating changes of bedding or clothing.
+Some have sweats in the daytime also.

 3. Sleep Disturbances